 • Aviva Halamish, Be’merutz Kaful Neged Hazeman [A Dual Race Against Time: Zionist Immigration Policy in the 1930s] (Yad Ben Zvi)

-• Assaf LikhovskiLaw and Identity in Mandate Palestine (University of Carolina Press)
+• Assaf LikhovskiLaw and Identity in Mandate Palestine (University of North Carolina Press)

 2006 (for books published in 2004-2005, biannual award):